apache/druid/docs/content/Tutorial:-A-First-Look-at-Druid.md

 Additional Information
 ----------------------

 This tutorial is merely showcasing a small fraction of what Druid can do.
-If you are interested in more information about Druid, including setting up a more sophisticated Druid cluster, please read the other links in our wiki.
+If you are interested in more information about Druid, including setting up a more sophisticated Druid cluster, read more of the Druid documentation and the blogs found on druid.io.

 And thus concludes our journey!
 Hopefully you learned a thing or two about Druid real-time ingestion, querying Druid, and how Druid can be used to solve problems.
 If you have additional questions, feel free to post in our [google groups page](https://groups.google.com/forum/#!forum/druid-development).